Wait, Russians in Sonoma?

 Under winemaker Justin Seidenfeld, Strong produces a series of Zinfandels from Sonoma County – when you visit, (make a reservation in advance) ask lead tasting room host, raconteur, and wine guru, Ron Washam, about tasting one of the special old vines bottlings from Dry Creek Valley.
 A hot tip for a locally-sourced picnic lunch, arrange in advance for one of the winery’s cheese and charcuterie picnic boxes which include a selection of salumis from Journeyman Meat Co., historic-vineyards scion Pete Seghesio’s artisanal cured meats operation that was recently established on Center St. in Healdsburg.
 You can also arrange for gourmet picnic boxes from Healdsburg’s Oakville Grocery.

-Turn left onto the Old Redwood Highway, turn right onto Limerick Lane and proceed one mile to Limerick Lane Winery which is on the left.
-You are now in the breezy northeast corner of the Russian River Valley AVA which Limerick Lane grower/proprietor Jake Bilbro refers to as the “banana belt” of chilly Russian River.
-To Zinfandel people this neighborhood is a little slice of Zinfandel heaven.
+Turn left onto the Old Redwood Highway, turn right onto Limerick Lane, and proceed one mile to Limerick Lane Winery which is on the left.
+You are now in the breezy northeast corner of the Russian River Valley AVA; to Zinfandel people, this neighborhood is a little slice of Zinfandel heaven.

-The tasting room adjacent to the vineyard is quaint and modest by comparison due to the winery’s smaller scale and limited production.
-Here you can taste through a selection of Limerick Lane wines in a quiet, intimate, relaxed, and agricultural setting.
-Take what you can get, but ask in particular about the availability of the Limerick Lane Estate, Banfield, Katz Vineyard or Marquis – all excellent examples of Russian River Zinfandel.
+The tasting room, adjacent to the vineyard, exudes a charming and unpretentious atmosphere, reflecting the winery’s smaller scale and limited production.
+Here, you can savor a range of Limerick Lane wines in a tranquil, intimate, and agrarian setting.
+Be sure to inquire about the availability of Limerick Lane’s signature offerings, including the Limerick Lane Estate Cuvee, 1910 Block, Banfield, Monte Rosso, or Marquis—each an outstanding representation of Russian River Zinfandel at its finest.

 After your Limerick Lane Winery finalé, it’s a short drive back into Healdsburg for down-time and re-charging for evening dinner plans.
 For wine enthusiasts we suggest Chalkboard, Willi’s, Matteo’s, or if you want to go all-out – Single Thread which offers progressive seasonal menus that are sourced daily from their extensive gardens just north of town.